allan-638/ToDoList/README.md

 ```
 http://localhost:8080/api/todolist/
 ```
-- "Task" field is mandatory, "Complete" field is optional and defaults to false
+- "Task" field is mandatory, "Complete" field is optional and defaults to false.
 - Returns the created todo object.